Business Sale & Liquidity Planning Tool

 Estimated Federal Tax Breakdown

-Different asset categories receive different federal tax treatment.
-Goodwill, inventory not held as ordinary stock-in-trade, and real estate are generally taxed at long-term capital gains rates.
-Depreciation recapture on equipment is taxed at ordinary income rates (capped at 25% for real property under Β§1250).
+Different asset categories receive different federal treatment.
+Goodwill, inventory, and real estate gains are generally taxed at long-term capital gains rates.
+Depreciation recapture on equipment is taxed at ordinary income rates.

 Long-Term Capital Gains